dashpay/docs/docs/user/masternodes/setup-evonode.rst

 DASH is required to operate an Evolution masternode.
-Once it has been sent, various keys regarding the transaction must be extracted for later entry in a configuration file and registration transaction as proof to write the configuration to the blockchain so the Evolution Masternode can be included in the deterministic list.
+Once it has been sent, various keys regarding the transaction must be extracted for later entry in a configuration file and registration transaction as proof to write the configuration to the blockchain so the Evolution masternode can be included in the deterministic list.

 An Evolution masternode (or EvoNode) can be registered from the official Dash Core